 - optionally fork the repository in your account and preferably create a branch, clearly associated to the issue.

-unit tests to the
+failing unit tests to github, run

 - write more unit tests (ideally, the tests form the complete description of the feature you are adding or correcting).